Skate Parks in Sydney

-1. Bondi Beach Skatepark & Bowl
+1. Bondi Beach Skate Park

 2. Monster Skate Park

-Made famous from Justin Bieber visit when touring Australia, Monster Skate Park at Sydney Olympic Park is a winner for daytime and nocturnal skating due to it being lit by floodlights when the sun goes down.
+Made famous from a Justin Bieber visit when touring Australia, Monster Skate Park at Sydney Olympic Park is a winner for both daytime and nocturnal skating due to the cool floodlights that light up the ramps once the sun goes down.

-3. Marourba Skatepark
+3. Maroubra Skatepark

-4. Waterloo Skatepark
+4. Waterloo Skate Park

 5. Sydney Park Skatepark

 This is Sydney’s largest skate park and has so many features that suit all ages and levels of experience.
 For those wanting to push their skills, there’s a 3.3 metre-deep flow bowl.
-For beginners, there’s the adjoining bike track.
-And there’s plenty of shade for families.
+For beginners, there’s the adjoining bike track, plus there’s plenty of shade for families - winning!